Consumer Alert from the NAIC:

 Regularly review your policy to make sure the basis for your premium

 is as accurate as possible.
-Here are some factors that can affect
+Here are some things that can affect

-- Adding or removing a vehicle from your policy
+your premium: · Adding or removing a vehicle from your policy · Teen

 - Get More Information